SNodeC/snode.c/tools/codex/README.md

 Registration is not implementation.
 Raw-preserved, opaque-preserved, unsupported, deferred, and owner-decision-required entries do not count as typed, BackendCore, canonical-state, or frontend support.

+## Typed-coverage no-regression floor

+`tests/component/codex/CodexTypedSurfaceBaseline.h` is an intentionally reviewed, non-generated floor containing the 34 exact stable typed identities implemented at A0: seven client requests, one client notification, fourteen server notifications, four server requests, and eight `ThreadItem` discriminators.
+The coverage guard requires the current implemented stable typed identity set to be a superset of that floor.

+Coverage may grow without changing the baseline.
+Decreasing coverage or replacing a locked identity requires an explicit reviewed baseline change and an explanation.
+A later A1 change may deliberately advance the baseline to lock in newly reviewed typed coverage.
+The floor is a no-regression ratchet, not evidence of future completeness.

+## Packaging policy

+The schema trees and A0 support artifacts are source and test inputs.
+Explicit CMake install rules and CPack binary packages exclude the schemas, provenance tool, manifest, fixtures, and private registry headers/data.
+The staged installed-consumer test recursively guards that exclusion.

+CPack source packages retain the vendored schemas, attribution files, manifest, tool, fixtures, and private registry sources so the offline A0 tests remain self-consistent.
+The generated schemas and provenance occupy approximately 6 MiB before archive compression.
+The repository's existing CPack source configuration assumes a build-artifact-free source checkout; Git cleanliness alone is insufficient because an ignored in-tree build is not excluded.
+CMake exposes `package_source`; there is no separate `dist` target.

 ## Phase sequencing